sanjeevkpune/java-backend-bootcamp/session-02-big-picture/README.md

 # Setting up Java
 ## On Windows
-Below steps can be used to setup OpenJDK 19 (latest stable GA version) on your Windows PC.
+Below steps can be used to set up OpenJDK 19 (latest stable GA version) on your Windows PC.
 ### Downloading Java
 1. Open https://jdk.java.net/19/ in your web browser.
 2. Click in ‘zip’ hyperlink against Windows/ x64 as highlighted in image below: